Tei Monzen

-Tei Monzen (Note: K.Hidaka(日高孝次）June.1977 "Kaisōroku"（回想録)P308Meteorological Society of Japan『天気』（Tenki) Vol.24 No.6writes his first name with Furigana as "Kanae"（かなえ）.)(門前　鼎) was a vice admiral in the Imperial Japanese Navy, posthumously promoted to that rank.
-He was from Fukui.

-He was a graduate of the Etajima Naval Academy, Class 42, on 12 December 1914.
+Tei Monzen (Note: K.Hidaka(日高孝次）June.1977 "Kaisōroku"（回想録)P308Meteorological Society of Japan『天気』（Tenki) Vol.24 No.6 writes his first name with Furigana as "Kanae"（かなえ）.) (門前 鼎, Monzen Tei) was a captain in the Imperial Japanese Navy who was posthumously promoted to vice admiral.
+He was a native of Fukui and graduated from the Etajima Naval Academy, Class 42, on 12 December 1914.

 Assignments

 On 10 March 1934, Commander Monzen Tei was appointed Commanding Officer of the IJN River Gunboat Atami.

 On 15 December 1938, Captain Monzen Tei (former executive officer of IJN Hyūga) was appointed Commanding Officer of IJN icebreaker Odomari.

 When 11,000 U.S. Marines came ashore at Guadalcanal on 7 August 1942 in Operation Watchtower, the 2,571 Japanese construction troops and 400 soldiers assigned to defend the area were under the command of Captain Tei Monzen.

 ”A remarkable amount of work had been done at the airfield in just one month.
 Japanese Navy Captain Tei Monzen, who was in charge of the project, was so pleased with the progress that he had ordered an extra, celebratory sake ration for the construction workers during the night of August 6, hours before the Marines landed.”

 “The field was nearly finished.
 Repair shops, bomb sheds, a fine medical clinic, and a pagodalike administration building were ready; only a small middle section of the runway remained to be graded.
 Around the field a criss-cross of serviceable roads connected the positions of the 400-man force assigned to defend the base.

 ”It was time for a small celebration.
 On the evening of August 6, Monzen ordered an extra ration of sake for all hands, and it was announced that thanks to their industry and patriotism, planes would start landing in a few days.”

 The landing of the Marines put paid to these expectations.

 Monzen was assigned with the Maizuru Submarine Base Unit, 1 October 1943 - 20 May 1944.